 Squarespace is an American blogging platform that comes with super cool features.
 It provides software as a service for website building and hosting, and allows users to use pre-built website templates and drag-and-drop elements to create and modify webpages.
 Its drag and drop elements which are a cool feature have made its users maintain their blogs/websites very easily.
 Squarespace has attractive templates which you can use in your blog/website.

-Squarespace has a free 14-day trial and several paid plans called Personal, Business, Basic Commerce, Advanced Commerce for 12$, 18$, 26$, 40$ per month respectively.
+Squarespace has a free 14-day trial and several paid plans called Personal, Business, Basic Commerce, and Advanced Commerce for 12$, 18$, 26$, and 40$ per month respectively.
 Annual plans are also available.